How do you like your leg of lamb?

 The fact is, the rate of collagen conversion in this range of temperatures is very gradual.
 This means that the texture and appearance of a roast processed for 8 hours will differ only slightly, if at all, from a roast that has been processed for 16 hours.
 Some people want to start their roast in the early morning to serve for dinner that evening, so the 8+ hour interval is convenient for them.
 Others would rather start it the evening before and sleep in!
 Both approaches are favorable!

 After vacuum sealing the leg of lamb, process at the appropriate temperature for

-8-16 hours, as per your convenience and regardless of the size.
+8-16 hours, as per your convenience and regardless of the weight.

 After processing, shock the sealed pouch in iced tap water to 70 F/21 C before refrigerating.
 This is a very important safety procedure.
 The air in refrigerators/freezers is not capable of cooling the pouch fast enough to meet food safety guidelines.
 After shocking, refrigerate at 40 F/4 C until you are ready to move on to the next step.